 Villa Park Street Name Meanings

 Adams Circle – One of the first ranching families in Villa Park dating back to 1890 when John and Agnes Adams bought the general store and a ranch on the southeast corner of Center and Villa Park Road.
-Their son Al and his wife Becky bought a ranch south of their which is where Adams Circle and Ranch Road are located today.
+Their son Al and his wife Becky bought a ranch south of there, which is where Adams Circle and Ranch Road are located today.
 The family continued to live there even after the tracts were developed.

 Adams Ranch Road – See Adams Circle.

 Arden Villa Drive – Arden Villa, plus Hummingbird, Morningstar, Orange Blossom, Sunkist Circle, and Three Arches Circle are all part of themed streets within the gated Villa Park Orchards community.
 The streets are an ode to Villa Park’s past where the houses also reside on the old Sunkist Packing House.
 The street is named after a Villa Park Orchards Association Valencia Orange Label from the 1930s.
-The inspiration for the label possibly comes from Helena Modjeska’s home which she named Arden after the forest from Shakespeare’s “As You Like It”.
-There is also famous mansion in Los Angeles that was built in 1913 called Arden Villa.
+The inspiration for the label possibly comes from Helena Modjeska’s home which she named Arden after the forest from Shakespeare’s “As You Like It.”
+There is also a famous mansion in Los Angeles that was built in 1913 called Arden Villa.

 Bixby Circle – The Bixby family owned land from Santa Barbara to Orange County including in Villa Park.
 The Jotham Bixby Co. is responsible for naming Cerro Villa Heights, turning the area into orange groves and selling large parcels of land to ranchers.
 George Bixby lived at the top of Loma St in a 14 room house.

-Brewer Way – Harold Brewer came to Villa Park in 1923 to grow Valencia Oranges and resided in villa Park until his death in 1990.
+Brewer Way – Harold Brewer came to Villa Park in 1923 to grow Valencia Oranges and resided in Villa Park until his death in 1990.
 He was the second president of the Villa Park Orchards Association.
 His land was in Cerro Villa Heights where Brewer Way can be found today, including his home.

 Canyon Circle – Canyon Cir. was named after Canyon Dr. Prior to 1977 Canyon Cir was owned by one owner who lived at the corner of Canyon Dr. and Las Flores where he had about 8 horses and an equestrian ring.
 He kept the house and about 2 acres and sold the rest to a developer.
 Canyon Cir. and the houses were developed at that time.